IronTooch/AnsibleSnippets-VSCode/README.md

 ## Ansible Namespace

 ### ansible.builtin (34 remaining)
- - add_host – Add a host (and alternatively a group) to the ansible-playbook in-memory inventory
- - assemble – Assemble configuration files from fragments
  - async_status – Obtain status of asynchronous task
  - blockinfile – Insert/update/remove a text block surrounded by marker lines
  - cron – Manage cron.d and crontab entries